spacehamster/DiscordRoleBot/readme.md

 ![image-20200318142346876](./readme.assets/image-20200318142346876.png)

-* Click copy token and paste the token into the bot.prod.json file
+* Click copy token and paste the token into the token field of the bot.prod.json file

 ![image-20200318142639753](./readme.assets/image-20200318142613976.png)